e-cal/nvim/README.md

   - Easily add LSP for a language with `:LspInstall`
   - Enable/disable auto-formatting with `<leader>-l-F` or `:FormatToggle` (change the default in `settings.lua`)
 - Whichkey so you don't need to memorize all the keymappings
-- Telescope and nvim-tree for seamless navigation
+- Telescope, neo-tree, harpoon, and aerial for seamless navigation
 - Git integration
 - Markdown previewing for docs and note-taking (powerful along with telescope to search for text in notes)
-  - Paste images from your clipboard with `<leader>-i` or `:PasteImg`
+  - Paste images from your clipboard with `<leader>-m-i` or `:PasteImg`
 - Built in debugger
 - Improvement of life features: autopairs, strip end-of-line whitespace, better quickfix, sane keymappings, tmux integration, and much more...